open-education-hub/web-security/06-recon-enumeration/README.md

 ![Penetration testing phases](https://github.com/hexcellents/sss-web/blob/master/06-recon-enumeration/support/pentest_phases.png)

-Next, we will introduce some popular tools that may help in the first three phases, to gather information about a target.
+Next, we introduce some popular tools that may help in the first three phases, to gather information about a target.
 Exploiting Tools/ Security Testing Tools/ Penetration Testing Tools are used for the discovery of vulnerabilities without attempting to actually exploit them.

 # 1. Reconnaissance